 The key to using a wireless fence safely is, of course, to make sure you follow all the instructions on the system you purchase.
 Different systems will have different setups, so read through those instructions carefully before training your dog.

-All about the two types of invisible dog fences – and which you should get!
+Wireless vs. in-ground invisible dog fences – and which you should get!

-Wireless with Basecamp
+Wireless fence with basecamp

 A wireless with basecamp invisible dog fence uses a transmitter to cover a specified amount of space.
 The basecamp, or transmitter, is connected wirelessly to a collar and produce a shock whenever the collar crosses over the specified boundary.